Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 ### Step 4: Run the agents' configure procedure

 The Axway Central CLI will guide you through the configuration of the agents.
+For additional information, see [Add configuration to your Embedded agents with Axway Central CLI](/docs/integrate_with_central/cli_central/cli_embedded_agent_config/).

 Agents configuration will be installed in the directory from where the CLI runs.